 We are proud of our climate change initiatives, which are continually evolving as we find new ways to rise to the challenges posed by the climate emergency.

-We aim to be net-zero by 2040 and achieve carbon neutrality in our own operational energy use by 2022, which we will achieve by reducing absolute emissions, improving energy efficiency and switching to renewable electricity sources, before offsetting any remaining emissions.
+We will also become carbon neutral in our own operational energy use by 2022, which we will achieve by reducing absolute emissions, improving energy efficiency and switching to renewable electricity sources, before offsetting any remaining emissions.
 All our events, including shows and presentations, have been certified carbon neutral since 2019.
 We have reduced our market-based emissions by 92% since 2016.

 Underpinning our ambition to achieve a net-zero future, we have Science Based Targets across our scope 1 and 2 emissions (in our own operations and indirect emissions from our energy use), aligned to the Paris Agreement 1.5°C pathway and scope 3 emissions (across our extended supply chain).
 We aim for: